-4. A description of activities and operations on the site anticipated for the following calendar year including sand extraction and waste material production.
+3. A description of activities and operations on the site for the previous calendar year.

-5. A written report demonstrating how the Operator has been in compliance with all terms and conditions of its license and this Chapter.
+4. A description of activities and operations on the site anticipated for the following calendar year.5.
+A written report demonstrating how the Operator has been in compliance with all terms and conditions of its license and this Chapter.
 The report shall include all groundwater, surface water and other monitoring results, as well as a copy of all annual reports submitted to all other agencies.